awsdocs/aws-directory-service-admin-guide/doc_source/microsoftadtruststep1.md

 **To configure your VPC outbound rules**

-1. In the AWS Directory Service console, make a note of the Microsoft AD directory ID for corp\.example\.com that you previously created in the Base tutorial\.
+1. In the AWS Directory Service console, make a note of the AWS Managed Microsoft AD directory ID for corp\.example\.com that you previously created in the [Base tutorial](microsoftadbasestep2.md)\.

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

 1. In the navigation pane, choose **Security Groups**\.

-1. Search for your Microsoft AD directory ID\.
+1. Search for your AWS Managed Microsoft AD directory ID\.
 In the search results, select the item with the description **AWS created security group for d\-*xxxxxx***\.
 **Note**
 This security group was automatically created when you initially created your directory\.

 1. Choose the **Outbound Rules** tab under that security group\.
 Choose **Edit**, choose **Add another rule**, and then add the following values:
    + For **Type**, choose **All Traffic**\.
    + For **Destination**, type **0\.0\.0\.0/0**\.
    + Leave the rest of the settings at their defaults\.
    + Select **Save**\.

 **To verify Kerberos preauthentication is enabled**